 |Mountie||Light Cavalry||Modern||Conservation||5||60||-||-||-||400||3 Gold||-||UU for Canada, eh|

 *Cost in Production (buyout cost in Gold is usually the same) or Faith for religious units

-- Unique Units now require Strategic Resources, where applicable.
+Unique Units can now require Strategic Resources, where applicable.

 Move: 2; Melee Strength: 40